Ninja-Squad/ninja-squad.github.com/_posts/2017-10-30-angular-elements.md

     // listen to the custom event
     ponyComponent.addEventListener('selected', event => console.log('selected!', event));

-You can even create new component and insert them, they will be automatically upgraded to custom element (and the inner PonyComponent will be instantiated)!
+You can even create new components and insert them, they will be automatically upgraded to custom elements (and the inner PonyComponent will be instantiated)!

     const PonyComponent = customElements.get('ns-pony');
     const otherPony = new PonyComponent();